Alan Walker: Personal life

 In 2016, Walker adopted a dog named Happy.
-In 2019, Walker began dating Finnish woman Viivi Niemi.
 In September 2019, Walker purchased an apartment in Nordåsvatnet for $8.2 million.
 In February 2021, Walker adopted a cat named Peanut.
 In July 2021, Walker purchased a villa in Homansbyen, Oslo, Norway for NOK 35 million (about $3.4 million) to be used as both a residence, studio and office.

 Walker has purchased various cars, including an Audi R8 Spyder, a black Ferrari 488 Spider, a 2017 Lamborghini Aventador, and a Lamborghini Urus.

 In February 2023, the BBC estimated Walker's net worth to be $20 million.
 In September 2023, Walker purchased the luxury villa "Skjöltn" in Bergen, Norway, for approximately NOK 40 million (about $3.5 million).
-On September 4, 2025, Walker posted on Instagram that his dog, Happy, had died.
+On 4 September 2025, Walker posted on Instagram that his dog, Happy, had died.